todd-herbert/heltec-eink-modules/docs/XBitmapTutorial/3color.md

 Floyd-Steinberg (reduced color bleeding) | <img src="https://github.com/todd-herbert/heltec-eink-modules/blob/main/docs/XBitmapTutorial/DitheringExamples/FSReduced.jpg?raw=true" width="250">
 Positioned | <img src="https://github.com/todd-herbert/heltec-eink-modules/blob/main/docs/XBitmapTutorial/DitheringExamples/Positioned.jpg?raw=true" width="250">

-For the tutorial image, I think that the *"Floyd-Steinberd (reduced color bleeding)"* option will probably work best.
+For the tutorial image, I think that the *"Floyd-Steinberg (reduced color bleeding)"* option will probably work best.

 ## Isolating Colors
 Every pixel in our XBitmap is represented by a single `0` or `1`.
 When you draw an XBitmap, you load the file and also name a color.
 These `0`'s and `1`'s simply tell the library whether that color  we named belongs at each pixel or not.